idec-teams/2024_Evolution_Suisse/docs/index.md

 ## Key achievements:

 * We have identified promising E3 ligases and targets.
-* We developed an evolutionary logic to evolve these E3 ligases.
+* We designed an evolutionary logic to evolve these E3 ligases.
 * We showed that phage propagation depends on the substrate used and the presence of both RNAP subunits.
 * We observed a high background propagation in our system, and we developed possible solutions for the observed background phage propagation.
 * We successfully drifted SIAH1.